How To Start a Nonprofit in Illinois

 Automatic Illinois Income Tax Exemption

 Some Illinois nonprofit corporations may also receive an exemption from paying sales tax on goods purchased for the use of organizations formed exclusively for charitable, educational, or religious purposes or to benefit senior citizens.
-To receive the sales tax exemption, an organization must send a request directly to the Illinois Department of Revenue, Sales Tax Division that includes copies of its:

 - IRS determination letter